 ANSWER: No, that would be impossible.
 (Most editing for 48 hour films ends up being done in the middle of the night!)
 The focus of the class is on training and upgrading students’ acting skills, as preparation to give a great acting performance in a 48 hour film.

-- QUESTION: Do I have to take a class like this, in order to participate in the 48 hour project?
+- QUESTION: Do I have to take a class like this, in order to participate in 48 hour film competitions?

 ANSWER: No, not at all.
-The 48 Hour Project is open to anyone who pays the entry fee, sets up a team, and can write and film and edit a movie and get it turned in by the deadline.
+48 Hour Film festivals are open to anyone who pays the entry fee, finds or rents a location, sets up a team, and can write and film and edit a movie and get it turned in by the deadline.

 Movies we’ve made in previous 48 hour film competitions: